 If a project is truly a vehicle of change which will add value, it must have:

 It has high priority relative to other change initiatives which may use the same resources,

 It impacts somebody’s budget, somewhere in the organisation either by decreased costs or increased revenues.

 The meaning of project success

 Successful project management ensures the delivery of a specified scope, on time and to budget.
 It is related to how efficiently a project is managed.
 This should be assessed during the project closure review, documented in a project closure report and measured by timeliness of delivery milestones, adherence to budgets and quality.
 This is associated with the role of the project manager.

 A successful project realises the business objectives it was set up to achieve as stated in a business case.
 It is related to the effectiveness of the project in meeting the objectives set.
-The post implementation review (post-project review) assesses this.
-Measures of success here must be indicative of the business objectives being achieved.
-This review therefore has to happen some time after the output of the project has been put into use.
+The post-implementation review (post-project review) assesses this.
+Measures of project success here must be indicative of the business objectives being achieved.
+This review, therefore, has to happen sometime after the output of the project has been put into use.
 It is associated with the role of the project sponsor .

-A project which has been successfully “project managed”, however, may actually deliver little of value to the organisation.
+A successful project that has been “project managed”, however, may actually deliver little of value to the organisation.
 Further, a “successful project” may not further the strategic objectives of the organisation, as its objectives may be out of alignment with corporate objectives.
 A failing company can be full of “successful project management” and “successful projects” all driving in different directions.